Nickeniklas/car_recommender/README.md

 ### 2) Collaborative-filtering (CF)
 CF is implemented using Non-negative Matrix Factorization (NMF):
-1. Build a user–item matrix where rows are users, columns are cars, and values are ratings.
+1. Build a **user–item matrix** where rows are users, columns are cars, and values are ratings.

-2. NMF decomposes this matrix into latent features representing user preferences and item characteristics.
+2. **NMF** decomposes this matrix into latent features representing user preferences and item characteristics.

-3. Predict ratings for unseen cars by combining user and item latent features.
+3. **Predict** ratings for unseen cars by combining user and item latent features.
+4. **Normalize** scores.

 This allows the system to recommend cars a user is likely to like based on patterns from similar users.